Updated: Nov 14

 Park at the end of Brentwood Street, near the community garden.

 There is a small path that starts just to the right of this garden and heads downhill before winding right towards the woods.

-You will pass a beautiful patch of lupine on the right near the bottom of this hill.
-Take in the view and thank the Lupine Lady.
+In early June, you will pass a beautiful patch of lupine on the right near the bottom of this hill.
+If you visit this trail in June and get to enjoy the lupine in bloom, take in the view and thank the Lupine Lady.
 Side note, I just learned that there actually was a lady who spread lupine seeds all over Maine, so the story was based on truth.
-That just feels good to know. :)
+That just feels good to know.

 My advice, just come to these glorious woods and enjoy getting lost for a while.
 Find some Seek'ems or don't.
-Then add in a visit with the egrets and snapping turtles at the cemetary ponds that live next to these trails.
+Then add in a visit with the egrets and snapping turtles at the cemetery ponds.

 I LOVE these woods and do hope you enjoy exploring them.
 This cemetery is especially spectacular with fall colors.
 Enjoy!